 - a.
-The effective date of enrollment. - b.
+The effective date of enrollment: - b.
 The enrollees' right to change their Managed Care Plan selections, subject to Medicaid limitations.
-The notifications shall distinguish between enrollees subject to open enrollment and those who are not and shall include information about change procedures for cause, or general Managed Care Plan change procedures through the Agency's enrollment broker website (www.flmedicaidmanagedcare.com) and toll-free enrollment broker telephone number as appropriate. - c.
-A notice that enrollees who lose eligibility and are disenrolled shall be automatically reinstated in the Managed Care Plan if eligibility is regained within the temporary loss period of one hundred eighty (180) days (42 CFR 438.56(g)). - d.
-A request to update the enrollee's name, address (home and mailing), county of residence and telephone number, and include information on how to update this information with the Managed Care Plan and through DCF and/or the Social Security Administration. - e.
+The notifications shall distinguish between enrollees subject to open enrollment and those who are not and shall include information about change procedures for cause, or general Managed Care Plan change procedures through the Agency's enrollment broker website (www.flmedicaidmanagedcare.com) and toll-free enrollment broker telephone number as appropriate; - A notice that enrollees who lose eligibility and are disenrolled shall be automatically reinstated in the Managed Care Plan if eligibility is regained within the temporary loss period; - d.
+A request to update the enrollee's name, address (home and mailing), county of residence and telephone number, and include information on how to update this information with the Managed Care Plan and through DCF and/or the Social Security Administration; and - e.
 A postage-paid, pre-addressed return envelope.